Stray Little Devil: Plot

 One of the first people Pam encounters in the spirit world is a duplicate of her classmate Rinka, however, this angel, named Linfa, quickly attacks her with a magical sword.
 Pam's rescue was completely unexpected and miraculous, for it was Remy who revealed her newfound identity as a devil, saving her from danger at the very last moment.
 Remi tells her that the only way she can go back to her home world is to take on the mantle of a devil, forsaking her humanity and accepting devilhood as a way of life.

 After Remy leaves her, Pam is in a vulnerable state and is soon taken advantage of by Lizyerra, who provides Pam with a job as an intern at Pandemonium, the devils' HQ.
 Though she has not yet passed the spirits' entry exam to become a full-fledged devil, Lizyerra gives her the opportunity to stay as a stray devil.
 Because she has no familiar and is therefore unable to prove her credentials as a devil, she is initially classified as a probationary intern rather than being welcomed into the world of demons.
 Lizyerra brings Raim, Vine, and Pam together in a neutral area that serves as a bridge between the two separate worlds, devil land and angel land, providing them with an opportunity to collaborate in their pursuit of finding Pam's familiar.
 Eventually, Pam succeeds in claiming the powerful storm djinn En Zu and, with the confirmation of her internship, embarks on a devilish educational journey in order to learn how to navigate the Spirit World and survive in it.

 Setting

-The series has a complicated rule book for its Spirit World:
+The series has a rule book for its Spirit World: